temporalio/cli/temporalcli/commandsmd/commands.md

 ```
 temporal workflow reset --workflow-id meaningful-business-id --event-id YourLastEvent
 ```
 For batch reset only FirstWorkflowTask, LastWorkflowTask or BuildId can be used.
-Workflow Id, run Id and event Id should not be set
+Workflow ID, run ID and event ID should not be set
 Use the options listed below to change reset behavior

 #### Options

-* `--workflow-id`, `-w` (string) - Workflow Id.
+* `--workflow-id`, `-w` (string) - Workflow ID.
 Required for non-batch reset operations
-* `--run-id`, `-r` (string) - Run Id
+* `--run-id`, `-r` (string) - Run ID
-* `--event-id`, `-e` (int) - The Event Id for any Event after `WorkflowTaskStarted` you want to reset to (exclusive).
+* `--event-id`, `-e` (int) - The Event ID for any Event after `WorkflowTaskStarted` you want to reset to (exclusive).
 It can be `WorkflowTaskCompleted`, `WorkflowTaskFailed` or others
 * `--reason` (string) - The reason why this workflow is being reset.
 Required
 * `--reapply-type` (string-enum) - Event types to reapply after the reset point.
 Options: All, Signal, None.
 Default: All
 * `--type`, `-t` (string-enum) - Event type to which you want to reset.
 Options: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew, BuildId
 * `--build-id` (string) - Only used if type is BuildId.
-Reset the first workflow task processed by this build id.
+Reset the first workflow task processed by this build ID.
 Note that by default, this reset is allowed to be to a prior run in a chain of continue-as-new
 * `--query`, `-q` (string) - Start a batch reset to operate on Workflow Executions with given List Filter
 * `--yes`, `-y` (bool) - Don't ask for confirmation.
 (Note: Only allowed if --query is present)